Micropayment: Tikkie

 Tikkie is a Dutch payment system in the Netherlands, Belgium and Germany, run by the ABN AMRO bank.
 It is available to anyone with a Dutch bank account and a Dutch, Belgian or German phone number.
-It was originally marketed as a way to share costs between friends, e.g. when sharing a ride or at a restaurant or buying movie tickets, but there is now also a business variant for e.g. paying toll fees or congestion charges, and a restaurant variant whereby the restaurant sends payment requests to the individual people at the table.
+It was originally marketed as a way to share costs between friends, e.g. when sharing a ride, at a restaurant or buying movie tickets.
+Still, there is now also a business variant for, e.g., paying toll fees or congestion charges, and a restaurant variant whereby the restaurant sends payment requests to the individual people at the table.
 Tikkie is free for private transactions (even for users of other banks, since Dutch banks typically charge annual banking fees instead of per-transaction fees), but there is a transaction cost for business clients.

-A Tikkie payment request consists of a generated hyperlink (which may be encoded as a QR code) that redirects to the iDeal payment system which is used by most banks in the Netherlands.
-If the payer has a banking app for any Dutch bank on his mobile device, the Tikkie link can open the banking app directly.
-Alternatively, the payment can be made in a web browser.
-Payment requests are generated by an Apple or Android mobile app and payment requests are typically sent via messaging systems like WhatsApp or Telegram.
+A Tikkie payment request consists of a generated hyperlink (which may be encoded as a QR code) that redirects to the iDeal payment system used by most banks in the Netherlands.
+If the payer has a banking app for any Dutch bank on their mobile device, the Tikkie link can open the banking app directly.
+Alternatively, the payment can be made using a web browser.
+Payment requests are generated by an Apple or Android mobile app, and payment requests are typically sent via messaging systems like WhatsApp or Telegram.

-In 2017 there were 1 million users and 150 000 payment requests per week.
-By 2018, Tikkie reported 2 million users and 440 000 payment requests per week.
-By 2019, there were about 5 million users, with 200 000 payment requests per day.
+In 2017, there were 1 million users and 150,000 payment requests per week.
+By 2018, Tikkie reported 2 million users and 440,000 payment requests per week.
+By 2019, there were about 5 million users, with 200,000 daily payment requests.
 50% of Tikkie payment requests are honoured within 1 hour, and 80% are paid within 24 hours.
 In 2017, the average payment request was EUR 12.
 By 2018, the average payment request was EUR 27.50.
-A sender may send no more than EUR 750 and a recipient may receive no more than EUR 2500 per Tikkie.
-The domain name used by Tikkie is Tikkie.me instead of Tikkie.nl.
-In the Netherlands, it is unusual for companies to use non-NL domain names, and with Tikkie using a Montenegro domain name contributed to the success of some phishing attacks.
+A sender may send no more than EUR 750; a recipient may receive no more than EUR 2500 per Tikkie.

 Blendle

-Blendle is an online news platform that aggregates articles from a variety of newspapers and magazines and sells them on a pay-per-article basis, leading Nieman Lab to describe it as a "micropayments-for-news pioneer".
+Blendle is an online news platform that aggregates articles from various newspapers and magazines and sells them on a pay-per-article basis, leading Nieman Lab to describe it as a "micropayments-for-news pioneer".
 It operates in the Netherlands, Germany and the US.
-In 2019, five years after its launch, it announced that it would change its business model away from micropayments to premium subscriptions.
+In 2019, five years after its launch, it announced that it would change its business model from micropayments to premium subscriptions.
 Nieman Lab commented that "micropayments keep not panning out".